yonesko/jsonredact/README.md

 ```

 * Production tested
-* Don't waste your cpu and mem
+* Doesn't waste your cpu and mem